 paint (for home tips on disposing of paint, read the APMF brochure)

 PCB materials (e.g. transformers, generators, capacitors, fluorescent light fittings, electric motors, ceiling fans and dishwasher assembled prior to 1980)

 For all commercial hazardous waste enquiries, please call the City on 9237 9254.

 Household hazardous waste may be dropped off at the West Metro Recycling Centre, on the corner of Brockway Road and Lemnos Street, Shenton Park.
-For your safety, there are precautions you should follow when transporting chemicals to the Resource Recovery Centre:
+For your safety, there are precautions you should follow when transporting chemicals to the Recycling Centre:

 keep chemicals in their original containers

 place containers of liquids in a tray or plastic bucket so that they do not spill or fall

 keep corrosive chemicals, such as battery acid, away from poisons

 keep oxidising agents, such as peroxide, away for other materials

 protect taps on drums so taps do not break off